ossf/security-baseline/cmd/template.md

 Where possible, we have added control mappings to external frameworks.
-These are not guaranteed to be 100% matches, but instead serve as references for external catalogs that relate to the  corresponding controls.
+These are not guaranteed to be 100% matches, but instead serve as references to external elements that the Baseline maintainers believe relate to the Baseline control.
+This is not a functional connection, and does not imply that progress on one will necessarily result in progress on the other.

 For more information on the project and to make contributions, visit the [GitHub repo](https://github.com/ossf/security-baseline).